Record collecting: Background

 Record collecting has been around probably nearly as long as recorded sound.
 In its earliest years, phonographs and the recordings that were played on them (first wax phonograph cylinders, and later flat shellac discs) were mostly owned by the rich, out of the reach of the middle or lower classes.
 By the 1920s, improvements in the manufacturing processes, both in players and recordings, allowed prices for the machines to drop.
 While entertainment options in a middle to upper-class home in the 1890s would likely consist of a piano, smaller instruments, and a library of sheet music, by the 1910s and later these options expanded to include a radio and a library of recorded sound.

 After the phonograph cylinder became obsolete, the record was the uncontested sound medium for decades.
 The number of available recordings mushroomed and the number of companies pressing records increased.
 These were 78rpm, originally one-sided, then later double-sided, ten-inch shellac discs, with about two to three and a half minutes of recording time on each side.

 Growth in the recorded sound industries was stunted by the Great Depression and World War II, when the recording industries in some countries were affected by a restricted supply of raw materials.
 By the time World War II ended, the economy of these countries began to grow again.
-Classical music (which was a large portion of 78rpm releases) was slowly edged into a minority status by the influx of popular and new music, which was less costly and thus more profitable to record.
+Classical music (which was a large portion of 78 rpm releases) was slowly edged into a minority status by the influx of popular and new music, which was less costly and thus more profitable to record.

 Early collecting

 Music journalist Amanda Petrusich has reported that retrospective 78 collecting began in the 1940s, focusing on rare early Dixieland jazz recordings.
-In several articles and in her book Do Not Sell At Any Price, she writes about 78rpm record collectors such as James McKune, an influential collector of jazz from the late 1930s and of country blues.
+In several articles and in her book Do Not Sell At Any Price, she writes about 78 rpm record collectors such as James McKune, an influential collector of jazz from the late 1930s and of country blues.